 Business Objective / Solution Options

 The benefits are increased revenue, market share, and profitability.
 The optional solutions include adding a line to your existing brand and introducing a new flanker brand.
-The determination is made to move forward with the line extension and self-manufacture a production line that will function at maximum capacity.
+The determination is made to move forward with the line extension and self-manufactured a production line that will function at maximum capacity.

 All product development, advertising, and go-to-market costs are captured.
 In this analysis, placement levels and velocity estimates are contrasted.
 Based on a strong ROI forecast, the new item is greenlit.